mahnoorkhalid8/AGENTIC_AI_-Q4-/Day_07/README.md

 Generics in Python (using TypeVar) allow you to write flexible and reusable code by not locking you into one specific data type.

 TContext is a placeholder type that lets you customize what type of context your agent might expect (e.g., user session, settings, history).
 You define it once and reuse it wherever needed, while still getting type hints and checks from tools like mypy.

-Example:

-from typing import TypeVar, Generic

-TContext = TypeVar("TContext")

-class MyAgent(Generic[TContext]):
-    def __init__(self, context: TContext):
-        self.context = context
-This allows different developers to pass any context (like a dictionary, a class, or config) and still maintain type safety.

 Real-life analogy:
 It’s like writing a recipe that works for any ingredients you give (instead of forcing chocolate every time).
 You can reuse the recipe for banana, vanilla, etc., while still knowing what to expect.